aiforged/docs/rules-engine/generic/custom-script.md

 ---
-title: Custom Script
+title: Custom Script Code
-parent: Rules Engine
+parent: Generic Rules
-has_children: true
+grand_parent: Rules Engine
-nav_order: 12
+nav_order: 6
 ---

-# Custom Script
+# Custom Script Code

 The **Custom Script Rule** provides a means to write **Custom Script Code** for a specific field on a document.
 The script is executed after the value has been extracted by the **OCR Service**.